 1. More Meaningful Connections With The…

-Establishing a home base is key for us and why we love house sitting so much.
+Establishing a home base is key for us, which is why we love house sitting so much.
+(Check out our post How to Start House Sitting and Save Money Traveling for more info).
 A great start is anything but a hotel.
 Ever experience that bewilderment of your first time arriving at a foreign airport?
-Apart from the privilege of speaking the international language of English, notice how everything seems to happen around in such a habitual manner with complete disregard to you?
-We can only understand the world from our point of view.
+Notice how everything seems to happen around in such a habitual manner with complete disregard to you?
+We’re not the center of the world but we can only understand the world from our point of view.
 To establish a baseline for comparison, we need to situate ourselves somewhere for a while.

-House sitting is a great example of a way to do this (we use TrustedHousesitters but head to our post on how to start house sitting for more info).
+House sitting is a great example of a way to do this.
+We use TrustedHousesitters – for more, read our blog post: TrustedHousesitters Review (And Tips for Using It!).
 Veren personally can’t wait until he gets to the home base of a new place to have a moment free from overstimulation and re-orient.
 The host can offer you a cup of tea while sharing with you the legwork they’ve already done of living somewhere.
 Even leaving a list of good grocery stores and nearby restaurants makes all the difference.
 Connecting with real people with a genuine desire to help you without monetary motivation (ie tourist trap personnel) is key.
 Which leads to…

 Just read this article on tourism leakage (not to be confused with Montezuma’s revenge) if you don’t believe us.

 Does culture just happen overnight or at one event?
 Of course not.
 With slow travel, you allow yourself to witness culture unfold in front of you, rather than pay for pre-packaged resort styled nonsense served to you by exploited, would-work-anywhere-else-if-they-could locals.